Statistics: Red Rock Canyon 1 mile, Blakiston Falls 3.2 miles, Bullhead Lake 6.2 miles.

 For the first portion of the hike, we walked with a woman who had decided to stop here just to read for the afternoon.
 We soon bid her goodbye and continued up the valley.
 A couple hikers about fifty feet in front of us started to wave their arms wildly and told us to stop.
 They had just seen a grizzly bear in the bushes directly ahead of our location.
 Standing still and with hands on our bear spray, we kept up a noisy chatter so as to not surprise the bear.
 After several minutes, the other hikers indicated they had seen the bear retreat and we could continue.

 Reaching Red Rock Lake we were treated to the lovely Red Rock Falls.

-Bullhead Lake, the largest of the lakes on this trail, was at the end of the valley.
+Bullhead Lake, the largest of the three lakes on this trail, was at the end of the valley.
 By the time we reached this lake, Swiftcurrent Pass was not far off but the day was getting late and we did not attempt it – although I wish we had.

 As we returned to the trailhead, we again came upon the woman who had spent the day reading at Fishercap Lake.
 She could not wait to show us a video she had taken while enjoying her peaceful afternoon.
 She had had a front-row seat observing several moose wading in the lake, oblivious to (or ignoring) her presence.
 As mentioned previously, I always miss out on the moose sightings!